bobbimanners/ProDOS-Utils/README.md

       y  always fix (be careful!)
 ```

-For example `sortdir -rw -snf /foo` will sort the tree rooted at directory
+For example `sortdir -rw -snd /foo` will sort the tree rooted at directory
 `/foo` first by name (ascending), then sort directories to the top, and will
 write the sorted directory to disk.